Benjamin-Albeyta/CG3DGP-Fall-2025-SQ-CJ-BA/README.md

 - #### Revised view change potion
 Revised the view change potion so that instead of changing view it spawns the moving platform, made it so that it interacts with a Level Event object that can be used to control objects through the Texture scrips, changes implemented in TextureChanger.cs and TextureChangeItem.cs
 <video src="https://github.com/user-attachments/assets/6acfb37f-0ab5-4150-881a-b3c435bfb4ee"></video>

+### Project Checkpoint Part 4:

+Put everything I've been working on here

 # Running Instructions
 - Build and Run to load the scene (reaching the alarm clock will transition between scenes)